stride3d/stride-docs/en/tutorials/index.md

 ---

 # Xenko Tutorials
-These pages contain tutorials to learn more about the Xenko game engine
+These pages contain tutorials to learn more about the Xenko game engine.

 # C# tutorials
 These tutorials cover programming with C#.